 Housing security can depend heavily on housing tenure (i.e., whether homes are owned or rented).
-Ownership units represent approximately 47% of all units, while rental units make up 53% of the City's units.
-As shown on Figure 2-15, Ownership versus Rental Units, below, the share of renters in Irvine is higher than the share of renters in the SCAG region overall.
+Ownership units represent approximately 47% percent of all units, while rental units make up 53% percent of the City's units.
+As shown on Figure 2-145, Ownership versus Rental Units, below, the share of renters in Irvine is higher than the share of renters in the SCAG region overall.

-Figure 2-15.
+Figure 2-145.
 Ownership versus Rental Units

 Data on the age of the household occupants indicates that the majority of households that rent are 44 years and younger, while the highest percentage of homeowners are 45 years and older.
-This data indicates a direct correlation between age and homeownership, as depicted on Figure 2-16, Housing Tenure by Age.
+This data indicates a direct correlation between age and homeownership, as depicted on Figure 2-156, Housing Tenure by Age.

-Figure 2-16.
+Figure 2-156.
 Housing Tenure by Age

-As shown on Figure 2-17, Households Locating to Irvine by Housing Tenure, below, 65% of households located to their current Irvine residence in 2010 or later.
+As shown on Figure 2-167, Households Locating to Irvine by Housing Tenure, below, 65% percent of households located to their current Irvine residence in 2010 or later.
 Additionally, the majority of these households rent their homes, while the majority of households locating to Irvine before 2010 owned their homes.

-Figure 2-17.
+Figure 2-167.
 Households Locating to Irvine by Housing Tenure

-2.5.3 Substandard Housing
+2.5.3 Substandard Housing Conditions

 Irvine is a relatively new master-planned community with multiple homeowners associations that monitor the external physical and property conditions of housing units throughout the City.
 The results of the 2014-2018 ACS 5-Year Estimates indicate that a relatively low number of units would be considered substandard.
-More specifically, 1,645 units lack telephone service, 128 units lack plumbing facilities, and 917 units lack complete kitchen facilities in the City (Figure 2-18, Substandard Housing).
+More specifically, 1,645 units lack telephone service, 128 units lack plumbing facilities, and 917 units lack complete kitchen facilities in the City (Figure 2-178, Substandard Housing Housing in Need of Rehabilitation and Replacement).